lsst/dp0-2_lsst_io/tutorials-examples/cmdline-custom-coadd.rst

 **Container size:** large

-**Credit:** This command line tutorial is based on the `corresponding notebook tutorials <https://github.com/lsst/tutorial-notebooks>`_ by Melissa Graham.
+**Credit:** This command line tutorial is based on the custom coadd :ref:`Notebook tutorial <DP0-2-Tutorials-Notebooks>`_.
 The command line approach is heavily influenced by Shenming Fu's recipe for reducing DECam data with the Gen3 LSST Science Pipelines, which is in turn based on `Lee Kelvin's Merian processing notes <https://hackmd.io/@lsk/merian>`_.

 **Introduction:**
 This tutorial shows how to use command line ``pipetask`` invocations to produce custom coadds from simulated single-exposure Rubin/LSST images, then detect and measure sources in this custom coadd.
-It is meant to parallel the corresponding Jupyter Notebook tutorial entitled `Construct a Custom Coadded Image <https://github.com/lsst/tutorial-notebooks>`_, plus the initial portion of the Jupyter Notebook tutorial entitled `Detect and Measure Sources in a Custom Coadded Image <https://github.com/lsst/tutorial-notebooks>`_.
+It is meant to parallel the corresponding :ref:`Notebook tutorial <DP0-2-Tutorials-Notebooks>`_ entitled "Construct a Custom Coadded Image", plus the initial portion of one entitled "Detect and Measure Sources in a Custom Coadded Image".

 The peak memory of this custom coadd processing is between 8 and 9 GB, hence a large container is appropriate.